RobertAKARobin/geneticure-jekyll/index.md

 {% endcapture %}
 {% include hero.html content=product_intro align='left' fit='contain' margins=true overlay='block' width='half' img_alt='Geneticure kit' img_src='/assets/img/kit-w-contents.jpg' %}

+{% capture product_science %}
+# _Different_ from other genetic tests.

+While there are many genetic tests available, most are very similar.
+They test how much medication is absorbed into your bloodstream.
+They don't test how your body actually responds to the medication.

+At Geneticure, we test how your body responds to high blood pressure medications by examining 17 genes in your DNA.

+We compile the results into **a personalized report**.
+{% endcapture %}
+{% include hero.html content=product_science align='left' fit='contain' margins=true overlay='float' width='half' img_alt='Poo' img_src='/assets/img/report.png' %}

 {% capture product_description %}
 # How does a Q-tip become _a personalized health report_?